-If your partner is the offender, be open to his or her expressions of remorse.
+If your partner is the offender, be open to their expressions of remorse.
 With these “confessions” on the table, the couple is poised to take some transformative action.
 What must we do to mitigate the possibility of the injury recurring in the future?

-This does not imply that there can no longer be mistakes in the marriage – after all this is an impossibility – instead, true atonement after forgiveness implies that the offending partner is now aware of how his or her actions have the potential to hurt the other.
+This does not imply that there can no longer be mistakes in the marriage – after all, this is an impossibility – instead, true atonement after forgiveness implies that the offending partner is now aware of how his or her actions have the potential to hurt the other.

 If we know it will hurt someone else, we should have the ability to steer clear of the damaging activity in the future.

 Communicating your feelings in a clear, non-confrontational way is vital before you can learn to forgive your partner.
 Similarly, listen to your partner and try to understand what led them to make a mistake.